Sayedul3731/hostel-management-client/README.md

 4. In this site has `Admin Dashboard`.
 There are many Routes or Pages under admin dashboard such as `Admin Profile`, `Manage Users`, `Add Meal`, `All Meals`, `All Reviews`, `Serve Meals` and `Upcoming Meals`.Admin can do many things such as Admin can make a user as Admin, can add, delete, update and serve a meal, can delete meal reviews and can publich any upcoming meals.
 If the admin click on his profile in the right-top of the site so he/she can see `Dashboard` button and also see his/her name and `LogOut` button.

 # Technologies:
-1. I used many technology in this project such as JavaScript as programming language, React.js, Tailwind css, DaisyUI and Material UI as front-end and mongoose, express.js, node.js as backend.
+1. I used some technology in this project such as JavaScript as programming language, React.js, Tailwind css, DaisyUI and Material UI as front-end and mongoose, express.js, node.js as backend.
 2. In this project I used some package like `firebase`,`axios`,`react-dom`,`react-router-dom`, `@emotion/react`, `@mui/icons-material` ,`@emotion/styled`,`@stripe/react-stripe-js`, `@tanstack/react-query`,`react-hook-form`,`react-fast-marquee`,`react-icons`,`react-infinite-scroll-component`,`react-tabs`,`sweetalert2`,`swiper` etc.

 * The server side deployed in `vercel` and client side deployed in `firebase`